Sine Boland: Foundation of Rugby League

 Boland was among the group of Brisbane rugby union players credited with starting Rugby League in Queensland.
 The group used to meet at the old 'Courier Corner' (the northern corner of Brisbane’s Queen and Edward Streets) to talk about football, and decided that the (English) 'Northern Rules' version of rugby should be started up in Queensland.
 According to the Queensland Rugby League history: "Upon returning to work one afternoon in February 1908, one of the group Sinan [sic] 'Siney' Boland, borrowed five pence from a workmate, so he could mail letters to six football colleagues – E.L.
-'Buck' Buchanan, 'Mickey' J. Dore, John 'Jack' A. O’Connor, George W. Watson, Alf Faulkner, and Jack A. Fihelly.
-He invited them to attend a meeting to form a new football body, the Queensland Rugby Association (later to become the Qld Amateur Rugby League on 8 March 1909), on 28 February 1908, at the Railway Hotel in Roma Street, Brisbane."
+'Buck' Buchanan, 'Mickey' J. Dore, John 'Jack' A. O’Connor, George W. Watson, Alf Faulkner, and Jack A. Fihelly" (Dore, Watson, Fihelly and Boland were all former rugby union Wallabies).

+Boland invited his colleagues to attend a meeting to form a new football body, the Queensland Rugby Association, on 28 February 1908, at the Railway Hotel in Roma Street, Brisbane (renamed the Queensland Amateur Rugby League, on 8 March 1909).
 Boland was appointed as the first Secretary of the Executive Committee, with Alf Faulkner as Chairman/Treasurer.

 Military Service

 Boland was awarded the Distinguished Service Order, ‘Mentioned in Despatches’ Award, and the Queen's South Africa Medal for his Boer War Service.
 In 1915, Boland enlisted in the Australian Army in the 2nd Light Horse and was appointed as a Captain.
-His regiment landed at Gallipoli in October, fighting a largely defensive campaign around Sari Bair and Sulva, and withdrawing with the evacuation of the Peninsular on 18 December, whereafter Boland returned to Egypt and was hospitalised before being returned to Australia as medically unfit.
+His regiment landed at Gallipoli in October, fighting a largely defensive campaign around Sari Bair and Suvla, and withdrawing with the evacuation of the Peninsular on 18 December, whereafter Boland returned to Egypt and was hospitalised before being returned to Australia as medically unfit.